smortezah/portfolio/README.md

 ## :snake: Python

-- [Lambda](python/lambda.ipynb): an introduction to lambda functions in Python
+- [Argument parsing](python/argparse.ipynb): a guide to argument parsing using `argparse` module
-- [Generators](python/generator.ipynb): a hands-on guide to Python generators
+- [Generators](python/generator.ipynb): a hands-on guide to generators
+- [Lambda](python/lambda.ipynb): an introduction to lambda functions
-- [Pattern matching](python/match-case.ipynb): a guide to pattern matching in Python with `match-case` statement
+- [Pattern matching](python/match-case.ipynb): a guide to pattern matching with `match-case` statement

 ## :chart_with_upwards_trend: Statistical analysis